JarenL/Tartarus/README.md

 Ethereum decentralized application built using Ethereum smart contracts.
 Reddit-like discussion platform. \

-DEMO (WIP) on ROPSTEN - [tartarus](https://jarenl.github.io/Tartarus/)

 ## Getting Started

+- DEMO (WIP) on ROPSTEN - [tartarus](https://jarenl.github.io/Tartarus/)

+OR

-These instructions will get you a copy of the project up and running on your local machine to check it up.
+- Follow these instructions to get you a copy of the project up and running on your local machine to check it out.

 ### Prerequisites